 For too many decades the celebration of Jois has been public, while his unconscionable behavior was kept private and hushed and images of it were even removed/blocked from the internet.
 Someone was going to do a piece about my story in 2012, but was threatened with a law suit.

 I do trust that there are people who practice Ashtanga Yoga who both want to know the truth and don’t want to hide it.
 I’m heartened by a comment that Tina Myntz Zymaraki made when sharing one of my testimonies on Facebook:

 ‘Perhaps the ashtanga community might begin to acknowledge and hopefully heal our shared wound.’

 This issue is no longer a secret within the Ashtanga community.
 The global yoga community is looking on and waiting to see how the Ashtanga community handles it.
 There are some more ideas I’ve heard, that I also agree with.
 These include creating a code of conduct for instructors and incorporating consent and transparency into teacher training.
-I read that Jean Byrne will be using consent cards in her classes.
 The KPJAYI could make a formal statement that acknowledges the wrongfulness of Jois’ behavior and expresses an unequivocal apology to any student who was harmed by him.
 And all teachers of the lineage could follow suit.

 Here is my own statement of responsibility: I was intensely involved in Ashtanga Yoga for several years.
 During that time I did my share of glorifying Pattabhi Jois and recommending studying in Mysore.
 If anyone went there on account of me and was hurt in any way, I am so sorry.
 I also offer my sincerest apologies to anyone I hurt with my adjustments while teaching.
 I know of at least six people and there are probably more.
 I was not very skillful or attuned.
 I wish I could go back and do things differently.